NHSDigital/Smoking-Drinking-and-Drug-Use-Report-Code/README.md

 The publication process is run using the top-level script, create_publication.py.
 This script imports and runs all the required functions and from the sub-modules.

 The models are ran using the top level script create_models.py, which uses R and rpy2 to create the models in Python.
-For more info, check the [README](sdd_code/models/README.md).
+For more info, check the [README](sdd_code\models\README.md).

 # Link to the publication
 https://digital.nhs.uk/data-and-information/publications/statistical/smoking-drinking-and-drug-use-among-young-people-in-england

+# Authors and acknowledgment

+Clinical Outcomes and Indicators Team, NHS England lifestyles@nhs.net

 # License
-The SDD publication codebase is released under the MIT License.
+The Smoking, drinking and drug use among young people publication codebase is released under the MIT License.
+The documentation is © Crown copyright and available under the terms of the Open Government 3.0 licence.

-Copyright © 2022, Health and Social Care Information Centre.
-The Health and Social Care Information Centre is a non-departmental body created by statute, also known as NHS Digital.
 ________________________________________
 You may re-use this document/publication (not including logos) free of charge in any format or medium, under the terms of the Open Government Licence v3.0.
 Information Policy Team, The National Archives, Kew, Richmond, Surrey, TW9 4DU;
 email: psi@nationalarchives.gsi.gov.uk